pete-mba5/pete-mba5.github.io/_posts/2024-01-31-picture-of-the-day.markdown

 Yesterday in the late afternoon, I had to go outside and walk for almost one hour.
 I was getting some stomach ache.
 After the walk, I felt much better.

+The fire alarm is working perfectly.
+It would be great to know how to stop the alarm once you have the situation under control.